 While the conventional wisdom suggests choosing smaller, easily attainable goals, we found that without aggressive performance requirements teams would not be as motivated to meet them; the farther away the goal the more motivated teams were to try and meet it.
 Additionally, we intend to continue to move these targets as more teams get into SLA.
 While these goals are very aggressive, especially for business applications of our size, we feel that providing a consumer-grade experience of a fast, responsive app is non-negotiable in building modern software.

 On the frontend we require that 75% of all page loads for an application finish in less than 2 seconds.
 Teams are taking a myriad of technical approaches to achieve this, from long-lived asset caches to code splitting, and more.
 On the backend, 75% of API requests must complete in less than 100 milliseconds.
 In the last year we’ve become keenly aware that frontend performance has a strong correlation with backend performance.
 Without a performant, properly architected backend there is no way for the frontend to be performant.
-Additionally, with our new efforts to treat external integrators on our platform as first-class users, API performance has never been more important.
+Additionally, with our new efforts to treat external integrators on our platform as top-level users, API performance has never been more important.

 Though we have a long way to go, our teams have made an impressive amount of progress in just one year while simultaneously managing to ship new products and provide value to our customers.
 We’re excited to see our engineers continue to provide investment in this area and discover new ways to provide fast, delightful experiences to our users.